 Pattern Brush – takes an object or pattern and repeats it along a path.
 It is great for funky borders and repeated elements in a predictable repeated pattern.

 You’ll want to select Pattern Brush and click OK.

 The following dialogue box will ask you to name the pattern.
 Name it something that will be easily recognizable, “zebra_v1,” for example.

 After you’ve named your pattern, there are only a couple of settings that need to be changed for the seamless brush to work.
 The first setting will affect how the brush will handle sharp corners on the path outside of a shape.

 The Auto-Centered setting works best in adapting the brush to corners.
 The second setting to change is the Inner Corner Tile which will dictate how the brush will handle the corner on the path inside a shape.

 5) Test your brush.

-Simply draw a line with the Pencil Tool (N) and while that line selected find your new “zebra_v1” brush in your Brushes Panel (fn + F5).
+Simply draw a line with the Pencil Tool (N), and while that line is selected, find your new “zebra_v1” brush in your Brushes Panel (fn + F5).
 Click on it to apply the new brush to your pencilled path.

 Voila!!
 A seamless pattern brush!!
 You can now manipulate it using the Stroke Panel, expand its appearance to use it as an object, and apply it to shapes or any complex path.
 This technique can now be used for animal print, florals, damask, and just about any other simple pattern.

-If your brush didn’t quite work there are a few things that can be done to troubleshoot the problem.
+If your brush didn’t quite work, there are a few things that can be done to troubleshoot the problem.
 I’ve found the biggest issue can be in creating the perfect frame for the repeating pattern segment.
-Go back a few steps and try again.
-Feel free to DM me with your seamless pattern successes and failures.
+So go back a few steps and try again.
+Feel free to email me with your seamless pattern successes and failures.